 What size bike should I buy?
 It's a common question that women have when considering a new bike.
-That's why we've created a simple women's frame sizing guide on BikeRadar Women, which is divided into tables for road bikes, mountain bikes and hybrid bikes.
+That's why we've created a simple women's frame sizing guide, which is divided into tables for road bikes, mountain bikes and hybrid bikes.

 - Best women's bikes: a buyer's guide to help you find what you need

 - Women's cycling news, reviews, interviews and more on BikeRadar Women